 What the Inside of Your Nose Reveals

-Have you ever wondered why your health care provider looks inside your nose during an examination?
-When a patient has a runny nose or congestion, the health care provider needs a good look at the source of the problem.
+Have you ever wondered why your healthcare provider looks inside your nose during an exam?
+When you have a runny nose or congestion, your provider needs a good look at the source of the problem.

-Health care providers will look inside your nose as part of a routine healthy full physical exam.
-They will also look inside your nose when they suspect other problems, such as an infection or allergy.
-Sometimes, they're looking for other sources of your breathing problem, such as a deviated septum, which is a shifting of the wall that divides the nasal cavity into halves.
+Healthcare providers will look inside your nose as part of a routine physical exam.
+They will also look inside your nose when they think you may have other problems such as an infection or allergy.
+Sometimes they're looking for other sources of your breathing problem, such as a deviated septum.
+This is a shifting of the wall that divides the nasal cavity into 2 parts.

-The health care provider will use a lighted scope, such as an otoscope, or another light source with an instrument called a nasal speculum, to get a clear view of about 1 1/2 to 2 inches inside your nose if there is no congestion.
+The healthcare provider will use a light source with a tool (nasal speculum).
+This can get a clear view of about 1½ to 2 inches inside your nose if there is no congestion.
 Here is what your provider is looking for:

-If your nasal membranes are bluish or pale and appear swollen, the doctor may suspect you have allergic rhinitis, an inflammation caused by a nasal allergy.
-If this is the case, you might have a clear-to-white nasal discharge, and he or she might prescribe antihistamines or a nasal steroid to reduce the swelling.
+Your nasal membranes are bluish or pale and look swollen.
+Then you may have allergic rhinitis.
+This is an inflammation caused by a nasal allergy.
+If this is the case, you might have a nasal discharge that is clear or white.
+Your provider might prescribe antihistamines or a nasal steroid to reduce the swelling.

-If your nasal membranes are more red than pale and the discharge is thick and yellow, the doctor will suspect an infection.
-If your infection involves the nose, throat, and ears and you have no fever or only a slight one, the doctor might suspect a cold virus.
+Your nasal membranes are more red than pale.
+And you have thick, yellow discharge.
+Then you may have an infection.
+If your infection affects the nose, throat, and ears and you have no fever or only a slight one, it may be a cold virus.
 Viruses often move around in the body.
-Many patients will ask for an antibiotic when they have a cold, and many doctors will explain that antibiotics may work against bacteria but are powerless against a virus.
-For a viral infection in the nose, doctors can prescribe decongestants to treat the symptoms.
+Many people will ask for an antibiotic when they have a cold.
+But antibiotics can't treat viruses.
+They only treat bacterial infections.
+For a viral infection in the nose, providers can prescribe decongestants to treat the symptoms.

-If you have a fever, with tenderness around the bridge of your nose and at the top of your cheeks, the health care provider will suspect a bacterial infection that has invaded your sinuses.
+You may have a fever, with soreness around the bridge of your nose and the top of your cheeks.
+This may be a sinus infection.

-Mucus in the sinuses usually drains into the nasal passages.
-When you have a sinus infection, those passages are not able to drain properly because of inflammation.
-This can lead to infection, which might be treated with an antibiotic.
+Mucusin the sinuses often drains into the nasal passages.
+When you have a sinus infection, those passages can't drain correctly because of inflammation.
+An antibiotic might be used to treat it.

 Not all nasal problems are caused by allergy and infection.
-You can be born with a deviated septum or develop one from a broken nose.
-In both cases, nasal breathing can be difficult.
-Sometimes surgery is necessary.
+You can be born with a deviated septum.
+Or you can develop one from a broken nose.
+In both cases, it can be hard to breathe through your nose.
+Sometimes surgery is needed.

-When a provider looks inside your nose, he or she may notice a nasal polyp, a growth on the mucous membrane.
-Sometimes, these polyps must be removed.
-Some patients with polyps have asthma.
-Some have symptoms including asthma and aspirin or NSAID sensitivity.
+When a healthcare provider looks inside your nose, he or she may notice a nasal polyp.
+This is a growth on the mucous membrane.
+Sometimes these polyps must be removed.
+Some people with polyps have asthma.
+Some also have a sensitivity to aspirin or a nonsteroidal anti-inflammatory medicine.
 If you have all of these symptoms, it's called Samter's triad.